Tenos-ai/tenos-bot/README.md

     -   **Flux:** Default style, steps, guidance specifically for Flux generations.
     -   **SDXL:** Default style, steps, guidance, and negative prompt for SDXL generations.
     -   **Kontext:** New dedicated settings for the `/edit` command, including default steps, guidance, and MP size.
     -   **LLM:** Settings for the prompt enhancer and display preferences.
 Added support for OpenAI oss models and all other thinking models via Groq.
+Added support for OpenAI GPT-5.

 -   **Model-Specific Default Styles:** The single `default_style` setting has been split.
 You can now set a `default_style_flux` and a `default_style_sdxl` independently in the configurator.
 The bot will automatically apply the correct default style based on the model being used.